 Most symptoms of Parkinson’s disease are caused by a lack of dopamine within the brain.
-Most PD drugs are targeted at replenishing or mimicking dopamine.
+Most Parkinson's disease drugs are targeted at replenishing or mimicking dopamine.
 These drugs reduce muscle rigidity, reduce tremor, and improve speed and coordination of movement.
 Medication may be changed or the dose may be adjusted depending on the severity of symptoms.
-Common groups of drugs used to treat Parkinson’s disease and other movement disorders include levodopa, dopamine agonists, MAO-B antagonists, COMT-inhibitors, anticholingergics, amantadine and antidepressants.
+Common groups of drugs used to treat Parkinson’s disease and other movement disorders include levodopa, dopamine agonists, MAO-B antagonists, COMT-inhibitors, anticholinergics, amantadine and antidepressants.

-Botulinum Toxin & Collagen Injections Treat Muscle Spasms, Voice & Speech Impairments
+Botulinum Toxin to Treat Muscle Spasms, Voice and Speech Impairments

-Botulinum toxin is a medication used to treat painful muscle spasms associated with movement disorders.
-Froedtert & the Medical College of Wisconsin is highly experienced with this procedure and performs the most in the region.
+Botulinum Toxin can be used to treat different movement disorders such as dystonia, hemifacial spasm, blepharospasm, spasticity, and muscle spasms.
+Froedtert & the Medical College of Wisconsin is highly experienced with this procedure.
 The approach uses neurotoxins, injected in small amounts, to disrupt the flow of nerve impulses to excessively contracted or spastic muscles, reducing movements for a period of weeks or months.

-Two forms of botulinum toxin—BTn-A (Botox) and BTn-B (Myobloc)—are approved by the Food and Drug Administration for use in selected medical conditions.
+Four formulations of botulinum toxin are currently approved by the Food and Drug Administration for use in selected medical conditions.
+These are onabotulinumtoxinA (Botox), incobotulinumtoxinA (Xeomin), abobotulinumtoxinA (Dysport) and rimabotulinumtoxinB (Myobloc).

 Collagen injections are used to treat voice and/or speech impairment for patients with Parkinson’s disease.